patriksevallius/dcc_ng/README.md

 dcc_ng
 ======

-This repo is a reimplementaion of the dcc decompiler in python
+This repo is a implementaion of a decompiler in python using Christina Cifuentes thesis as inspiration.

+For information about Christina Cifuentes thesis, please see https://github.com/jcdutton/reference/tree/master/Cristina-Cifuentes